-- For both Occasional and Contractual Homeworkers the cost of business telephone calls from a private line will be reimbursed subject to the provision of an itemised bill.
-Employees should complete an expenses claim form. - Full Time Contractual Homeworkers only will be reimbursed for the quarterly rental charges and any special payments for emergency maintenance of the line.
-The amount

-- 4.3 In respect of Contractual Homeworkers only, Directors have the discretion to authorise installation of a dedicated business telephone line in the employee's home.
+- 4.1 For both Occasional and Contractual Homeworkers the cost of business telephone calls from a private line will be reimbursed subject to the provision of an itemised bill.
+Employees should complete an expenses claim form. - 4.2 Full Time Contractual Homeworkers only will be reimbursed for the quarterly rental charges and any special payments for emergency maintenance of the line.
+The amount reimbursed is subject to tax and national insurance contributions.
+The tax and national insurance contributions due will be deducted from the employee's salary as appropriate. - 4.3 In respect of Contractual Homeworkers only, Directors have the discretion to authorise installation of a dedicated business telephone line in the employee's home.
 In this case the subscriber must be Barnsley MBC and listed as such under any telephone directory.
-If it can be demonstrated that the cost of such a line are exclusively for business purposes then there will be no income tax or national insurance implications arising as a result of the costs of installation being borne by the Council, subject to Inland revenue agreement. - 4.4 For both Occasional and Contractual Homeworkers there are no tax or national insurance implications for the Council or employees in the provision (by the Council) of mobile phones.
-Private use must be fully itemised and paid for by the employee. - 4.5 Any private calls made on a business line or Council owned mobile phone must be recorded and paid for in accordance with Council procedures. - Where the Council pays for Internet connection to the employee's home for work purposes, the Inland Revenue accept that the costs of connection are exempt from tax.
+If it can be demonstrated that the cost of such a line are exclusively for business purposes then there will be no income tax or national insurance implications arising as a result of the costs of installation being borne by the Council, subject to Inland revenue agreement.

+- 4.4 For both Occasional and Contractual Homeworkers there are no tax or national insurance implications for the Council or employees in the provision (by the Council) of mobile phones.
+Private use must be fully itemised and paid for by the employee. - 4.5 Any private calls made on a business line or Council owned mobile phone must be recorded and paid for in accordance with Council procedures. - 4.6 Where the Council pays for Internet connection to the employee's home for work purposes, the Inland Revenue accept that the costs of connection are exempt from tax.
 Employees must not use the connection for private use and if found to be doing so will be liable for tax and national insurance deductions from their salary.